farktronix/CWKeyer/README.md

 A custom CW (Morse Code) keyer written for ESP8266 chips.

-This is still very much a work in progress.
-Right now it just supports a straight key with hard coded settings.
-I plan to have paddle support soon, and hopefully a web interface for configuration.
+This supports a basic straight key and a basic paddle.
+Repeating keys and alternating repeats are supported.